bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ---
 ## An experiment with data

-Introduction
+Introduction...

 ### Ignore daily weight measurements, look at the trend

 If you've ever dieted before, you'll know that the scale does weird things.
-You'll wake up looking leaner and the scale says you haven't lost any weight.
+You'll wake up looking leaner but the scale says you haven't lost any weight.
+Or you'll check the scale and you're suddenly heavier even though you've been doing everything right.

 Your weight data is _noisy_.

 Here are some common factors affecting your weight:

-1. When you last went to the bathroom
+1. When you last went to the bathroom.
-2. How much food is in your digestive system
+2. How much food is in your digestive system.
-3. The amount of sodium in your food
+3. The amount of sodium in your food.
-4. How much water you drink
+4. How much water you drink.
-5. The amount of carbohydrate you consume
+5. The amount of carbohydrate you consume.

 __Track your weight daily and you don't have to worry about any of that.__